Skip to the final section for a quick, spoiler-free rating.

 The Ending Is a Cop-Out, and I Will Die on This Hill

-First of all, let me just say that I know the whole plot reason why Chen Xiaoqian even transmigrated was because of Mr. Han’s criticism that she doesn’t know how to write romance.
-I know that her whole purpose within the universe of Tiger and Rose was to learn how to fix this flaw in her script.
+First of all, let me just say that I know the whole plot reason why Chen Xiaoqian even transmigrated is because of Mr. Han’s criticism that she doesn’t know how to write romance.
+I know that her whole purpose within the universe of Tiger and Rose is to learn how to fix this flaw in her script.
 The problem is that it matters very little.